Ansible Roles¶

 - The

-variable will be used to determine which roles to run on each given host.
+assigned_rolesvariable will be used to determine which roles to run on each given host.

 Variables with Roles¶

-Specify variables to use inside roles in the role-name/vars/main.yml
+Specify variables to use inside roles in the role-name/vars/main.yml file.

-When defining variables inside a role (roles/role_name/vars/main.yml
+When defining variables inside a role (roles/role_name/vars/main.yml), those

 variables will only be available inside the role itself.
 They will not be